plainionist/plainionist.github.io/_drafts/clean-arch.md

   the objects into strings finally
 ==> fix that by doing it all in the presenter and passing a view model only containing strings

-==> in general emphasize again that presenters should produce viewmodels which allow us to make the view extremely dumb
+==> in general emphasize again that presenters should produce view models which allow us to make the
+    view extremely dumb
 ==> should we do an update on the "presenters" post?